 Using NOT and OR, we will get TRUE if the specified cell is not Red or Blue.

-We added an empty string “” so if the result is FALSE, we get X and nothing if TRUE.
-We can expand OR to add additional conditions if required.
+We added an empty string “” so if the result is FALSE, we get X, and nothing if TRUE.
+We can expand the OR function to add additional conditions if required.